Philip Sansom: Post Second World War

-In 1946, with the help of Marie Louise Berneri, Sansom produced the surrealist review Free Unions/Unions Libres, the brainchild of fellow anarchist and friend Simon Watson Taylor, at Express Printers in Whitechapel, London.
+In 1946, with the help of Berneri, Sansom produced the surrealist review Free Unions/Unions Libres, the brainchild of Simon Watson Taylor, at Express Printers in Whitechapel.
+(Note: Levy 2003 documented in detail the work that Sansom undertook.)

-In 1951, Sansom produced the pamphlet ‘Syndicalism: The workers’ next step’.
-He recalled that, within a 'few weeks' of March 1952, The Anarchist-Syndicalist Committee, which comprised himself, Albert Meltzer, Rita Milton and Albert Grace, launched The Syndicalist.
-Sansom described it as 'a small but brightly coloured little paper' and stated that it included contributions from various industries, including the docks, mining and engineering.
+In 1951, Sansom produced the pamphlet Syndicalism: The workers’ next step.
+(Note: Excerpts of Sansom's pamphlet have been republished in Graham 2009.)
+He recalled that, within a "few weeks" of March 1952, The Anarchist-Syndicalist Committee, which comprised himself, Albert Meltzer, Rita Milton and Albert Grace, launched The Syndicalist.
+Sansom described it as "a small but brightly coloured little paper" and stated that it included contributions from various industries, including the docks, mining and engineering.
 The Syndicalist was short-lived; it only lasted a year.
 And it was not a Freedom Press publication.
 Nevertheless, it was published with its blessing.
+(Note: Two accounts have been published about The Syndicalist, one which is slightly different and one which is slightly more detailed.
+Ward, in Ward & Goodway 2014 described it as "a supplement" to Freedom.
+And Barberis, McHugh & Tyldesley 2000 observed: "The ASC (Anarcho-Syndicalist Committee) was a propaganda group which ran The Syndicalist monthly for a year.
+It subsequently appears to have united with a group producing a similar journal and was the precursor to the Black Flag group ....")

 By 1953, the London Anarchist Group concluded that it needed a club.
 Sansom took a leading role in advancing the idea.
-And in the following February, Freedom announced that 'it has been decided to call the club the Malatesta Club', after Errico Malatesta, the Italian anarchist.
+And in the following February, Freedom announced that "it has been decided to call the club the Malatesta Club", after Errico Malatesta, the Italian anarchist.
 A cellar was located in Holborn, London.
+(Note: Rooum 2016 recalled: "A dozen or more anarchists, brought together by Philip Sansom, ... spent six or seven weeks cleaning and preparing.")
 Chairs and tables were purchased, a cooker was installed, a sink was plumbed in and the cellar was painted.
 The club opened on 1 May 1954.
+(Note: See also Heath, Nick. n.d.
+The Malatesta Club.)

 Sansom was a charismatic orator at Speakers' Corner in Hyde Park, London, and elsewhere in the 1950s and 1960s.

 In 1978, Sansom enabled Freedom Press to publish the pamphlet Surrealism The hinge of history by Conroy Maddox, Pauline Drayson and John Welson.
 And he helped to run the London Gallery of the Belgian surrealist E.L.T.
 Mesens.